 Operators are case-insensitive, but we recommend using uppercase (e.g.,

-) for better readability.Use parentheses
+AND,OR) for better readability.Use parentheses

-to group complex logic in query statements whenever possible.Query statements can be combined with filtering conditions.
+()to group complex logic in query statements whenever possible.Query statements can be combined with filtering conditions.
 For complex scenarios, e.g:

-For complex query scenarios (such as competitor comparison, sequential expressions, or multilingual combinations), please feel free to contact the OneSight Customer Success Team for assistance.
+("Tesla" OR "Cybertruck") AND Language:"en" AND Sentiment:"Negative"For complex query scenarios (such as competitor comparison, sequential expressions, or multilingual combinations), please feel free to contact the OneSight Customer Success Team for assistance.